canelhasmateus/diamond/vault/permanent/define/SoftwareObservability.md

 > Metrics are an just a proxy of the software health.
 Don't forget about [[PatternMapsAndTerritories]]

-By the continuous and constant monitoring of such artifacts, we can gather #knowledge about the State and health of the software, which allows for [[PatternIncrementalImprovement]] and #interventions.
+By the continuous and constant monitoring of such artifacts, we can gather #knowledge about the State and health of the software, which allows for [[PatternIncrementality]] and #interventions.

 ```todo
 on these interventions: how? when? why?